 BookSends

-If you can match this up with Robin Reads or Bucks on the same day it's a great little boost. https://booksends.com/ Needs 5 reviews.
+If you can match BookSends up with Robin Reads or Bucks on the same day it’s a great little boost.
+BookSends needs five reviews.

-Booksend partners up with BookRunes and will give the option to sign up with Bookrunes at the same time.
+Booksends also partners up with BookRunes and will give the option to sign up with BookRunes at the same time.

-You can't go wrong for $5.
+You can’t go wrong with BKnights for $5.
 I would also take the extra gig for $5 and get in on their daily newsletter.
-You won't get a ton of downloads but on average 12-25 depending on the book.
-No Reviews needed.
+You won’t get a ton of downloads, but 12-25 on average depending on the book.
+No reviews needed.

 eReader News

-Great gig but can be hard to get approved.
-Takes several days for a response. $50.00. https://ereadernewstoday.com/ 0 reviews needed but they do check if you have reviews.
-May sway their decision to promote your book or not depending on review count.
+eReader News is a great gig, but it can be hard to get approved and takes several days for a response.
+No reviews are needed, but they do check if you have reviews – and it may sway their decision to promote your book or not depending on review count.

 Booksbutterfly

-You are basically paying for downloads, one of the few [if only] sites that does that.
+At Booksbutterfly, you are basically paying for downloads, one of the few (if only) sites that does that.
 They have various packages for everything.
-I recommend the Silver Eagle [$90] that gets you 50+ downloads KU borrows. [https://www.booksbutterfly.com/bookpromo…/paidbookpromotion/]
+I recommend the Silver Eagle ($90) that gets you 50+ downloads.

 Paid promotion from: $70